Back to natureRespect, enjoy, preserve

 For the last six weeks the most common thing we kept on saying every day was how thankful we are that we live in the countryside.
 Chatting with friends from all over the world, where most of them live in the cities, we have come to a final conclusion, that we wouldn’t change our spot with them ever.
 Even before I was always happy to return back home from all of my travels.
 Back to green, back to birds singing, back to the unpolluted air and pastures full of flowers.
 They always filled me up with new energy that I needed for the upcoming adventures.
 Right now I am realising, going to nature every day is my secret medicine.
 It revives my soul, helps my wild spirit, which always seeks for new discoveries and feeds me with optimism.

 When spring becomes even warmer the green leaves get the decoration.
-This is the sign, that leaves are no longer good for the salad, but we can move on to a beautiful yellow flower that decorates most of our fields.
+This is the sign, that leaves are no longer good for the salad.
+We can now move on to the beautiful yellow flower that decorates most of our fields.
 Ladies that were picking the leaves before usually comment how come that they didn’t see that dandelion before, when they were picking it.
 Flowers can be picked for herbal tea, we can put them into beer-batter and stir fry them and have them as a dessert or we can make a healthy dandelion syrup, which is helping with our digestion and supports our immune system for the upcoming winter.
 Just yesterday we picked enough flowers to make a wonderful syrup.
 This is the recipe I have used and if you stumble upon some of this yellow beauties, you can do it yourself as well:

 - 200 yellow flowers